 The Simulation Entities pane lists all Functions, Triggers (Items), Inputs (Items), Resources, and Links in the model.
-This is different from the Database Entities pane in that you can choose whether or not to display each occurring instance of an entity.
-This is particularly helpful when you want to focus on a particular instance of an entity but do not care about the other instances at this time.
+This is different from the Database Entities pane in that you can choose whether to display each occurring instance of an entity.
+This is particularly helpful when you want to focus on a particular instance of an entity but do not care about the other instances.
 A [T] is used to identify the entities being Tracked and hence displayed in the timeline window.
-Right-click on the entity in order to Set Track, Release Track, or Toggle Track for the selected entity.
-This is useful when attempting to view the timeline that involves a large number of entities.
+Right-click on the entity to Set Track, Release Track, or Toggle Track for the selected entity.
+This is useful when attempting to view the timeline that involves many entities.
 By turning off the tracking of selected entities, the timeline can be customized to display only those entities of interest.